 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Other Telephone Operator Job Titles

-In the United States, there were 9,100 jobs for Telephone Operator in 2016.
+In 2016, there was an estimated number of 9,100 jobs in the United States for Telephone Operator.
 There is little to no growth in job opportunities for Telephone Operator.
 The BLS estimates 900 yearly job openings in this field.